Unity-Technologies/ml-agents/docs/Basic-Guide.md

    **Note:** Assigning a Brain to an agent (dragging a Brain into the `Brain` property of the agent) means that the Brain will be making decision for that agent.
 Whereas dragging a Brain into the Broadcast Hub means that the Brain will be exposed to the Python process.
-The `Control` checkbox means that in addition to being exposed to Python, the Brain will be controlled by the Python process (required for training).
+The `Control` checkbox means that in addition to being exposed to Python, the agent Brain will be controlled by the Python process (required for training).

    ![Set Brain to External](images/mlagents-SetBrainToTrain.png)